I haven’t had a drink of alcohol, or a mind or mood altering drug in 30 years.

 Stopping drinking, and looking underneath the drinking took me places in my life where other people were doing the same, and I’ve been doing that and hanging out with those folks for nearly 30 years now (it took me a few months to find my way to them.)
 I've had the tremendous privilege to learn from both the everyday experiences of my fellow travelers, and some pretty remarkable and amazing teachers along the way.

-Before I stopped drinking, I would hurry myself to a blackout state.
+When I drank, I hurried myself to into a blackout state.
 I did this for several reasons.
 One of the primary ones was because of what emerged from me when I drank.
 Disinhibited, I would cry, I would “love you guys," I would express my sexuality (women’s sexuality and drinking - that’s another blog post for another day - coming soon!)
 I would express neediness, fear, excitement, love, grief — all sorts of things, many of which I was embarrassed about the next day.

 * * * * * *

-This morning as I embarked on a busy day, I indulged in a cup of coffee, for me a fairly infrequent occurrence for me.
+This morning as I embarked on a busy day, I indulged in a cup of coffee, a fairly infrequent occurrence for me.

 But the question remains, for many of us, what is under there?